Tiamarth/isabella-sublime/README.md

 git clone https://github.com/Tiamarth/Isabella.git && cd Isabella/sublime
 mv Isabella Color Scheme ~/.themes/.config/sublime-text-3/Packages
 ```

+Note that these commands will clone the whole repo onto your system, including the [gtk and gnome-shell theme](https://github.com/Tiamarth/Isabella/tree/master/gnome) and the [Vivaldi skin.](https://github.com/Tiamarth/Isabella/tree/master/vivaldi)

+This is just a color scheme, if you want Sublime Text's interface to use Isabella's colors as well, just set Sublime Text to use the default "adaptive" theme. `Adaptive.sublime-theme`

 ## Palette
 ### Dark
 | Palette      | Hex       | RGB           | HSL           | HSV         | CMYK          |